 Addressing Long-Term Effects of Opioid Use Disorder

-Effects of Prolonged Opioid Use
+Effects of Prolonged Opioid Use Disorder

 It’s very difficult for individuals with opioid use disorder to cease their addiction without medical intervention due to the nature of its impact on the brain.
 The drug’s long-term effects introduce psychological issues outside of the chemical dependency of the drug, making opioid recovery a challenge for those who embark upon it.
-Some long-term effects of the drug include:

 • Anxiety